suffolklibraries/lgc/content/collections/events/marvellous-and-mischievous-2-1-1.md

 attendance_information: '4-11 years'
 accessibility_information: '-Wheelchair accessible'
 ---
-Crafts and activties inspired by 'Mystery of the Night Watchers' and the exhibition Marvellous and Mischievous.
+Crafts and activties inspired by 'Peter Pan' and the exhibition Marvellous and Mischievous.